jonof/jfbuild/README.md

 2. Install GTK+ 3 development packages if you want launch windows and editor file choosers, e.g.
    * Debian 9: `sudo apt-get install libgtk-3-dev`
    * FreeBSD 11: `sudo pkg install gtk3`
-3. Open a terminal, change into the source code directory, and compile the engine and test game with: `make` or `gmake` (BSD)
+3. Open a terminal, change into the _kenbuild_ subdirectory of this cloned repository, and compile the test game with: `make` or `gmake` (BSD)
-4. Assuming that was successful, run the test game with: `./kenbuild-data/game`
+4. Assuming that was successful, run the test game with: `./data/game`

 ### macOS